AaltoSciComp/python-for-scicomp/pandas.rst

     df.hist(column='Age', by='Survived', bins=25, figsize=(8,10), layout=(2,1), zorder=2, sharex=True, rwidth=0.9);

-Clearly, pandas dataframes allows us to do advanced analysis with very few commands!
-But it takes a while to get used to how dataframes work so let's get back to basics.
+Clearly, pandas dataframes allows us to do advanced analysis with very few commands, but it takes a while to get used to how dataframes work so let's get back to basics.

 What is a dataframe?
 --------------------